chakrakan/space-exploration/README.md

 ### Notes

 - This implementation is up-to date with the most recent version of Deno (1.5) and should have most types declared
-- BufReader from the io/bufio module has a differing type definition for the private variable buf as to the one utilized in parse from the encoding/csv module.
-This is circumvented for now using `any` type
+- There's a [bug](https://github.com/denoland/deno/issues/8154) with the current Deno's http/server when using unversioned imports.
+This causes BufReader from the io/bufio module to throw errors as they are thought to have differing type definition for the private variable buf as to the one utilized in parse from the encoding/csv module.
+This is either circumvented for now using `any` type, or using versioned imports like in this repo.
 - We can find exoplanets most similar to Earth along with ones with the shortest/longest oribtal periods

 > This was done for learning purposes as part of a Deno course